carlgogo/2018-05-31-grenoble-software-carpentry/index.md

   displayed if the 'eventbrite' field in the header is not set.
 {% endcomment %}
 {% if page.eventbrite %}
-The workshop is free but pre-registration is mandatory.
-Places will be at the end limited to 20 people for Git/Bash+R and 20 people for Git/Bash+Python, so a definitive registration will be asked a few weeks before the event (on a first come first serve basis).
+<strong>The workshop is free but pre-registration is mandatory.
+Places will be at the end limited to 20 people for Git/Bash+R and 20 people for Git/Bash+Python, so a definitive registration will be asked a few weeks before the event (on a first come first serve basis).</strong>
 <iframe
   src="https://eventbrite.fr/tickets-external?eid={{ page.eventbrite }}&ref=etckt"
   frameborder="0"